cs4241-c25/a4-nnewt1/README.md

 Hosting Link (Vercel?):

+Alexander Beck's passport-github-demo helped me a lot with this assignment, so I wanted to give credit where credit was due.

 Include a very brief summary of your project here and what you changed / added to assignment #3.

 Unlike previous assignments, this assignment will be solely graded on whether or not you successfully complete it.
 Partial credit will be generously given.